 iPhones tend to hold their value much better than Android counterparts, so you’ll never see the biggest savings when it comes to Apple devices.
 However, you’ll still save a hefty chunk of change compared to the latest model, with second-hand prices of the 2022 iPhone 14 Pro Max being as cheap as £600 in some places.
 You’ll likely also find that you’ll get a decent price for it should you decide to sell it on again at some point, too.

-With the iPhone 14 Pro Max, you get a triple-lens setup, to include an ultra-wide lens, a standard lens and a 3x telephoto lens.
-The newer iPhone 15 Pro Max has a 5x lens – but I found that I preferred the 3x option anyway, so it’s no loss not to have it.
+With the iPhone 14 Pro Max, you get a triple-lens setup, that includes an ultra-wide lens, a standard lens and a 3x telephoto lens.
+The newer iPhone 16 Pro Max also has a 5x lens – but I found that I preferred the 3x option anyway, so it’s no loss not to have it.
 Otherwise, much of the specification has remained the same, or seen only a gentle upgrade – so paying a premium just to have the latest isn’t strictly necessary.
 Image quality between the two is very similar, too.

 If you prefer a smaller phone, it’s worth noting that the standard sized iPhone 14 Pro has the same camera specification as its bigger brother, but you’ll get it at even cheaper price (£575-£620 typical prices).

-The native camera app for the iPhone 14 Pro Max includes features such as Night mode and Portrait mode, and while it doesn’t have the latest automatic portrait recognition feature as found on the 15 Pro series, it’s still a neat and sensible app to get your head around.
+The native camera app for the iPhone 14 Pro Max includes features such as Night mode and Portrait mode, and while it doesn’t have the automatic portrait recognition feature as found on the iPhone 15 Pro and 16 Pro series, it’s still a neat and sensible app to get your head around.

 For the cheapest prices, you’ll be looking at something in “Fair” condition – which usually means that it works perfectly well but it may have some visible wear and tear on the body.
 Those with more pristine casings will set you back closer to £900, but, considering that’s still a saving of £200 on the latest model, it’s a still a good deal.